Brachaelurus

 Brachaelurus (blind sharks) is the sole genus of sharks in the family Brachaeluridae in the order Orectolobiformes.
-Only two species of blind sharks occur, both of which are native to shallow coastal waters up to 110 m deep, off the eastern coast of Australia.
+Only two extant species of blind sharks occur, both of which are native to shallow coastal waters up to 110 m deep, off the eastern coast of Australia.

 They are distinguished by the presence of long barbels, large spiracles, and a groove around the nostrils.
 They have two dorsal fins, placed close together on the back, and a relatively short tail.
 Blind sharks have fully functioning eyes, but their name was given to them because when caught by anglers these eyes are closed (probably to protect them).

 Blind sharks feed on small fish, cuttlefish, sea anemones, and crustaceans.
 The female retains the eggs in her body until they hatch (ovoviviparity), during which time the embryos feed solely on the egg yolk.

 Species

-Two species in this genus are recognized:
+Two extant species in this genus are recognized: